 Their clients include UNHCR, the UN refugee agency; the Pulitzer Prizes; Louvre Abu Dhabi; Pratham-USA, the American arm of an Indian nonprofit; TheWrap entertainment news; and Global Teacher Prize, which gives one K-12 teacher in the world $1m (nominations open now).

 Sreenivasan has previously served as Chief Digital Officer of the City of New York (working at City Hall); Columbia University; and the Metropolitan Museum of Art (leading a 70-person team that helped keep the 150-year-old institution relevant in the smartphone age).
 Before joining the Met, he spent 20 years as a full-time professor at Columbia University’s Graduate School of Journalism.
 He was named one of Fast Company’s 100 Most Creative People in Business in 2015; the world’s most influential Chief Digital Officer by CDO Club in 2016; and one of Poynter’s 35 most influential people in social media in 2010.
 He is a contributor to CNBC’s “Squawk Alley,” appearing monthly to talk tech.

 For four years, he taught entrepreneurship at Columbia w/ Ken Lerer, cofounder of Huffington Post; chairman of Buzzfeed and cofounder of LererHippeau Ventures.

 The Ratner Distinguished Visiting Business Journalist Program brings a distinguished visitor each semester to Baruch College’s Department of Journalism and the Writing Professions.

-Created with a gift from Forest City Ratner Companies and its founder and executive chairman Bruce Ratner, the program enables journalists to spend a week in residence, speaking in classes, mentoring students and meeting with the staff of Dollars & Sense, the department’s award-winning online magazine.
+Created with a gift from Forest City Ratner Companies and its founder and former executive chairman Bruce Ratner, the program enables journalists to spend a week in residence, speaking in classes, mentoring students and meeting with the staff of Dollars & Sense, the department’s award-winning online magazine.